The Ring video doorbell is one of the most popular products in the industry. And the brand has a great reputation for providing robust security

 A plan covers everything included in the original manufacturer’s warranty, like defects in materials and workmanship.
 But it also covers a lot more.

 Upsie offers the best extended warranties for Ring devices

 and covers a wide range of mechanical failures, such as issues with computer chips, internal moving parts, and more.
 Upsie also covers power failure, speaker/sound failure, and even WiFi failure.
 This means your device has protection against virtually anything that could go wrong with a Ring video doorbell well beyond the one-year manufacturer’s warranty.

 How Much Does Extended Coverage Through Upsie Cost?

 Customers love Upsie because plans cost up to 70% less than in-store offers.
 Upsie is an affordable warranty option.
 For example, as of mid-2022, two-year extended coverage for a new Ring video doorbell (priced between $150 and $199.99) costs just $18.99

 .
 A three-year plan costs $35.99.
 There are no extra fees and no deductibles, either.

-Upsie combines comprehensive coverage and reasonable pricing along with the convenience of making claims 24/7 and professional customer service (you speak with real humans based in the US).
+Upsie combines comprehensive coverage and reasonable pricing along with the convenience of making claims 24/7 and professional customer service (you speak with real humans).
 As a result, Upsie is an excellent choice for protecting your Ring video doorbell.

 Learn More About Home Tech: